Well-being therapy services

 Yoga can alleviate mental health issues such as loss of memory and mood disorders, depression, anxiety, sleep problems, panic attacks, addiction, and phobias.
 The breathing and relaxation methods are calming and very effective in relieving stress and emotional distress.

-Nightingale Hospital includes yoga class in inpatient and day-patient therapy programme.
+Nightingale Hospital includes yoga classes in inpatient and day-patient therapy programmes.

 Tai-Chi was originally developed as a martial art in the 13th century in China, and centres around deep breathing, relaxation and flowing movements.
 It is now practised around the world as a well-being exercise with many health benefits.

-Tai-Chi sessions take place on the inpatient group therapy programme for the treatment of general mental health problems, including addictions.
+Tai Chi sessions take place in the inpatient group therapy programme to treat general mental health problems, including addictions.